Bug and Issue Tracker Priority

 Priority 3 → Medium

 Issues that are hindering advertised behaviour but the application is still workable.
-Examples would include parameters not working as advertised, language files not loading as expected, etc.
+Examples would include parameters not working as advertised, language files not loading as expected and so on.

 Priority 4 → Low

 Minor loss of function and generally annoying behaviour.
-May include less common platform or browser specific problems that while they may be technically major in those environments, they represent a minority.
-Also include missing translation strings.
+May include less common platform or browser specific problems that while they may be technically major in those environments, represent a minority.
+Also includes missing translation strings.

 Priority 5 → Very low

 Cosmetic problems, misspelled words, graphically misaligned object, less common issues with parameters, etc.

-First of all, if it is not within the first few days of a release and it doesn't involve a security issue, unless you are using subversion or a nightly build you will most likely never see a priority 1 (high) issue or need to report one.
+First of all, if it is not within the first few days of a release and it doesn't involve a security issue, unless you are using Subversion or a nightly build you will most likely never see a priority 1 (high) issue or need to report one.
 That's because if there are any open priority 1 issues in the codebase, there will not be a release.
-The same thing actually goes for priority 2 (urgent).
+The same thing goes for priority 2 (urgent).
 A real priority 1 issue in an actual release is something that would trigger a new release.
-A priority 1 or priority 2 issue in a branch of codebase would keep a scheduled release from taking place.
-This is serious, because each release contains many bug fixes and improvements, so not releasing keeps most of the community from getting those.
-Forcing an unscheduled release is serious too, because it means that work on other things stops while all efforts are put into getting the release ready.
+A priority 1 or priority 2 issue in a branch of the codebase would keep a scheduled release from taking place.
+This is serious because each release contains many bug fixes and improvements.
+Not releasing keeps most of the community from getting those.
+Forcing an unscheduled release is serious too because it means that work on other things stop while all efforts are put into getting the release ready.